-In every state and territory of Australia, there is health and safety legislation that applies to all workplace practices.
-Whether you are a teacher, studio owner, community arts worker or artistic director, it is important to be aware of your responsibilities and legal obligations.
+In every state and territory of Australia there is health and safety legislation that applies to all workplace practices.
+Whether you are a teacher, studio owner, community arts worker or artistic director, it is important to know about your responsibilities and legal obligations.

 This information has been adapted from Safety Guidelines for the Entertainment Industry published by Australian Entertainment Industry Association (AEIA) and Media Entertainment and Arts Alliance (MEAA).
-It is simplified and generalised, and not intended as personal advice.
-It is best read in conjunction with all relevant legislation.
+It is simplified and generalised, and is not intended as personal advice.

 All employers, managers or organisations must:

-- ensure such policies and procedures are documented and available to all persons in the workplace
+- ensure policies and procedures are documented and available to all employees and volunteers using the workplace

-- undertake risk assessments to identify hazards and implement appropriate control measures
+- undertake risk assessments to identify hazards and implement control measures

 Roles and responsibilities